-A Lasting Power of Attorney for Property & Affairs (LPA PA) takes care of your financial affairs and can be worded to cover your property, bank accounts and other assets.
-Amongst other things, this means that your chosen attorney can pay your bills and deal with your income if you become incapable.
+A Property & Financial Affairs Lasting Power of Attorney (PA) takes care of your financial affairs, property, bank accounts and other assets.
+Amongst other things, this means that your chosen attorney can pay your bills and deal with your income.

-A Personal Welfare LPA (LPA HW) allows you to decide who gets to make decisions on your future care and welfare, and unlike the Property and Affairs element only comes into force when you are unable to make your own decisions.
-It gives your attorney a voice and input about important decisions like where you will live and what medical care you receive, and can include guidance on refusal of life-sustaining treatment.
+A Health & welfare LPA (HW) allows you to decide who gets to make decisions on your future care and welfare, and unlike the Property and Affairs LPA, this element will only come into force when you are unable to make your own decisions.
+It gives your attorney a voice and input about important decisions like where you will live, what type of medical care you receive and even about your life-saving treatment.

-As with the LPA PA we’ll help you decide how to structure it and register it with the Office of the Public Guardian so that it becomes a legally binding document.
-An LPA HW won’t cover management of your financial affairs so if you’ve chosen two different deputies you will need to tell us whether you want to appoint your attorneys to act together or independently.
+We will help you decide how to structure your LPA; If you’ve chosen two different attorneys you will need to tell us whether you want to appoint them to act together or independently.

 We would always counsel having both types of LPA to ensure your attorneys can fully cater for your needs, whatever situation you find yourself in.

-Drawing up an LPA is easy- one of our professionally trained consultants will visit you in your home, workplace or care facility to discuss and take your instructions to draw up all the necessary paperwork.
+Making an LPA is easy- one of our Award-winning Consultants will visit you in your home, workplace or care facility to discuss and take your instructions to draw up all the necessary paperwork.
 You tell us who you’d like to appoint as your ‘attorney’ and in what circumstances.
 Once signed by all parties, LPA documents need to be registered with the Office of the Public Guardian before they can be used although it is not a legal requirement to do so straight away.
 If a person was to lose mental capacity before their LPAs were registered for use with the Office of the Public Guardian, their proposed attorneys could register the document on their behalf.